pranigopu/interactiveAgents--proceduralGeneration/README.md

     - `BT.NodeExec`: Node execution methods
         - Root traversal
         - Node schedular
+    - `BT.extend`: Extensions of BT
+        - Concurrent behaviours
+        - Tree parameters
+        - Blackboard
+        - Event-based trees (_how does it enable reactive behaviour?_)

 \* _The "some sequence" generalises any possible sequence; generally, it refers to a deterministic sequence, but it may also be randomised, i.e. non-deterministic_